 Request for Proposal (RFP): an invitation for vendors to submit a proposal for a specific good or service.
-Request for Qualification (RFQ): an invitation for vendors to submit a description of relevant qualifications to perform a certain professional service.
+Request for Qualification (RFQ): an invitation for vendors to submit a description of relevant qualifications

 Superintendent: the Superintendent of the Colchester School District.